zimmski/tavor/doc/format.md

 Expressions can be used in token definitions and allow dynamic and complex operations using operators who can have different numbers of operands.
 An expressions starts with the dollar sign `$` and the opening curly brace `{` and ends with the closing curly brace `}`.

-A good example for an expression is an addition.
+A simple example for an expression is an addition.

 ```tavor
 START = ${1 + 2}